bitjson/gulp-l10n/README.md

 gulp.task('default', ['localize']);
 ```

-### Enforcing Localization (WIP)
+### Enforcing Localization

-The `setLocales` method's enforce option provides a way to warn when strings are not translated.
-With options.enforce set to `strict`, when a locale is missing a translated string, the setLocale method will console.error the missing string.
+The enforce option of the `setLocales` method provides a way to warn or error when strings are not translated.
+With `options.enforce` set to `warn`, when any locale is missing a string from the `native` locale, setLocales will log the problem.
+With `options.enforce` set to `strict`, an error will be thrown.

 ```js
 ...